MakikaM/pricetohtml/README.md

 How it works:
  * Check uploaded on server excel file on open
  * Moves current pricelist excel file to defined folder for old files
- * Moves new one into the place of previuous
+ * Moves new one into the place of previous
  * Delete oldest files to keep defined number of old pricelists
  * Reads excel file, passes defined number of rows(of headers, contacts, logos,etc.)
  * Read defined columns, passes rows with defined NOT EMPTY columns